natapone/simple_llm_chatbot_v2/docs/usage/setup_guide.md

 ```

 ### Verifying Lead Storage
-1. Go to the Firebase Console
-2. Open your project
-3. Go to Firestore Database
+1. Check the TinyDB database file at the path specified in your `.env` file
+2. You can use a JSON viewer to inspect the database contents
-4. Check the "leads" collection for new entries
+3. Look for entries in the "leads" collection

 ## Updating Guidance Data

 To update the budget or timeline guidance:

-1. Go to the Firebase Console
-2. Open your project
-3. Go to Firestore Database
-4. Navigate to the `budget_guidance` or `timeline_guidance` collection
+1. You can directly edit the TinyDB database file (it's a JSON file)
-5. Edit the documents to update the values
+2. Or use the application's API to update the data programmatically
-6. The changes will be reflected immediately in the chatbot's responses
+3. The changes will be reflected immediately in the chatbot's responses

 ## Python 3.11 Specific Notes